zhcmeng/smolagents/docs/source/reference/agents.md

 We provide two types of agents, based on the main [`Agent`] class.
   - [`CodeAgent`] is the default agent, it writes its tool calls in Python code.
   - [`ToolCallingAgent`] writes its tool calls in JSON.

+Both require arguments `model` and list of tools `tools` at initialization.

 ### Classes of agents